A device-independent protocol for XOR oblivious transfer: Introduction

 \subsection{A semi-device-independent XOT protocol from magic square}

 Similar to device-independent protocols which exist for other cryptographic tasks, we design our protocols using nonlocal games.
 In this work, we shall make use of the nonlocal game known as the Mermin-Peres magic square game.
-In the magic square game, \begin{itemize} \item Alice and Bob receive respective inputs $a \in \{0,1,2\}$ and $b \in \{0,1,2\}$ independently and uniformly at random. \item Alice outputs three bits $(x_0,x_1,x_2) \in \{0,1\}^3$ such that $x_0\oplus x_1\oplus x_2 = 0$ and Bob outputs three bits $(y_0,y_1,y_2) \in \{0,1\}^3$ such that $y_0\oplus y_1\oplus y_2 = 1$. \item Alice and Bob win the game if $x_b = y_a$. \end{itemize} If Alice and Bob are allowed only classical strategies (using e.g.~shared randomness), the magic square game cannot be won with probability greater than ${8}/{9}$.
+In the magic square game, \begin{itemize} \item Alice and Bob receive respective inputs $a \in \{0,1,2\}$ and $b \in \{0,1,2\}$ independently and uniformly at random. \item Alice outputs three bits $(x_0,x_1,x_2) \in \{0,1\}^3$ such that $x_0\oplus x_1\oplus x_2 = 0$ and Bob outputs three bits $(y_0,y_1,y_2) \in \{0,1\}^3$ such that $y_0\oplus y_1\oplus y_2 = 1$. \item Alice and Bob win the game if $x_b = y_a$. \end{itemize}

+\begin{remark} We have defined the magic square game such that Alice and Bob are \emph{required} to produce bits satisfying their respective parity conditions, rather than defining these parity conditions as part of the win condition.
+This means that we can equivalently view this as Alice and Bob each producing only the bits $(x_0,x_1)$ and $(y_0,y_1)$ respectively, with the third bit being completely specified by the parity conditions. \end{remark}

+If Alice and Bob are allowed only classical strategies (using e.g.~shared randomness), the magic square game cannot be won with probability greater than ${8}/{9}$.
 However, there exists a quantum strategy, where Alice and Bob share prior entanglement, which wins the magic square game with probability $1$.
 We shall refer to this strategy as the \emph{magic square strategy} which is detailed in Section~\ref{sect:ms-intro}.

 Now, suppose Alice and Bob play the magic square game according to the above description.
 Notice that $x_2$ will always be equal to $x_0 \oplus x_1$, similar to the definition of XOT, and that $(x_0, x_1)$ is uniformly distributed (see Section~\ref{sect:ms-intro}).
 Also, for each of Bob's input choices, he learns either $x_0$, $x_1$, or $x_2 = x_0 \oplus x_1$ depending on the choice of input $a$ for Alice.
 Since $a$ is chosen uniformly at random, this is almost a proper XOT protocol (putting aside soundness for now).
 The only missing ingredient is that Bob knows he has $x_b$, but does not know which of the bits of $(y_0, y_1, y_2)$ it is.
 To fix this small issue, we simply have Alice tell Bob which bit it is.